Code-Institute-Submissions/Kevincorco1988-follow-the-trail_MarResub/README.md

 Also, the images on  the trails page are not lined up perfectly towards the bottom on the devices.
 This is another unresolved issue.
 -----

+# Testing

+All pages passed through the relevant validators at (https://validator.w3.org/) and (https://jigsaw.w3.org/css-validator/) .

+It was also tested via multiple browsers and checked across multiple device types.

 # Credits and Resources

   -All images were taken from (https://pexels.com/)